Pimlico Mundingburra Joey Unit

 Boys and Girls 5 to 7 years old

 Caring, Sharing and Discovering!
-Joey Scouts meet once a week, on Monday evenings from 6:00pm to 7:30pm.
-We have up to 20 Joey Scouts forming our Joey Scout Mob under the supervision of trained Joey Scout Leaders and helpers.
+Joey Scouts meet once a week, on Monday evenings from 6:30pm to 7:30pm at Belgian Gardens Den.
+We have up to 20 Joey Scouts forming our Joey Scout Unit under the supervision of trained Joey Scout Leaders and helpers.

 Joey Scouts are taught about sharing, about nature and about the world around them.
 Joey Scouts are given a sense of belonging and learn ways for creative expression.
 Most importantly, Joey Scouts are taught to jump in and help.
 The Joey Scout theme is: